Animal Cruelty Legal Process and Investigation

 Chandler Police released an update on the animal cruelty investigation.
 The 77 criminal misdemeanor charges will be prosecuted through the Chandler Municipal Court.
 The Maricopa County Attorney's Office also has filed a 24-count indictment of eight felony and 16 criminal misdemeanor charges.
 All of these charges relate to animal cruelty.

 The city can prosecute misdemeanor charges through the municipal court, not felonies.
-The Maricopa County Attorney's Office will prosecute the 24-count indictment of felony and misdemeanor charges.
+The Maricopa County Attorney's Office will prosecute the 24-count indictment of felony and misdemeanor charges for animal cruelty.
+The Maricopa County Attorney's Office also announced an indictment on multiple fraud charges related to the animal rescue operation and financial exploitation.
 The case remains an open and ongoing investigation.

 Animal Seizure Hearing Appeal Dismissed